StackStorm/st2docs/docs/source/install/upgrades.rst

 1. Install |st2| ``VERSION_NEW`` on a brand new instance using packages based installer.
 2. Package all your packs from the old ``VERSION_OLD`` instance and place them under some SCM like git (you should have done it long ago).
+Each pack must be in its own repo.
 3. Save your key-value pairs from the st2 datastore: ``st2 key list -j > kv_file.json``
 4. Grab packs from the SCM.
-5. If the SCM is git then it is possible to use ``st2 run packs.install packs=<pack-list>
+If the SCM is git then you can directly install them with ``st2 pack install <repo-url>=<pack-list>>``
-   repo_url=<repo-url>``
-6. Reconfigure all external services to point to the new |st2| instance.
+5. Reconfigure all external services to point to the new |st2| instance.
-7. Load your keys to the datastore: ``st2 key load kv_file.json``.
+6. Load your keys to the datastore: ``st2 key load kv_file.json``.
 You might have to readjust the JSON files to include ``scope`` and ``secret`` if you are upgrading from version < 1.5 to 1.5 onwards.
-See migration script in ``/opt/stackstorm/st2/bin/st2-migrate-datastore-to-include-scope-secret.py`` for an idea.
+   See migration script in ``/opt/stackstorm/st2/bin/st2-migrate-datastore-to-include-scope-secret.py``.
-8. Back up audit log from ``VERSION_OLD`` server found under ``/var/log/st2/*.audit.log`` and move to a safe location.
+7. Back up audit log from ``VERSION_OLD`` server found under ``/var/log/st2/*.audit.log`` and move to a safe location.
 Note that history of old executions will be lost during such a transition, but a full audit record is still available in the log files that were transferred over.